PWA-Summit/pwasummit.org/src/about.md

 If you’re interested in attending the workshop too, you might consider including something like this:

-> As we are not currently working with Progressive Web Apps, I’d also like to attend the free half-day workshop on October 6th.
+> As we are not currently working with Progressive Web Apps, I’d also like to attend the free half-day workshop.
 In the workshop, I’ll get up to speed with the basics of building a PWA and get hands-on experience turning an existing web project into one.
 This is a great opportunity to see what `<insert-the-name-of-a-project-you-work-on>` would be like as a PWA (and to jumpstart its development).

 Hopefully that helps.
 We hope to see you there!